 As the child of conservative parents, I don’t recall any family discussions about nuclear weapons or nuclear energy, pro or con.
 The few times I asked I was told the bombs had to be dropped to end the war and nuclear power was a safe, clean form of energy.
 I kept to myself the chilling fear I felt whenever I thought about the splitting of atoms.
 That is, until my father’s old college roommate was in town.
 Before his visit I was told he was a smart man who had done well for himself.
-(In other words, ramp up the politeness factor from Good Girl to Really Good Girl.)
+(In other words, little girls must be extra polite.)
 And I knew my father hadn’t seen this friend since before I was born.
 All good reasons to mind my manners and listen quietly to the adults talk.
 Which I did, until I heard him mention he was an engineer for a nuclear power plant.
-I gasped (not polite unless a wasp is in your pants) and asked him about the dangers of radioactive waste.
+I gasped (not a polite response) and asked him about the dangers of radioactive waste.

 He gestured to the light switch on the wall dismissively, asking, “Do you expect the lights to go on or do you know how to generate your own electricity?”
 As a child still afraid of the dark, I didn’t have much to say.
 But his response didn’t ease my concerns.
 That experience taught me to get the facts before I introduced a subject and also to do something about my concerns.
 Thank you sir.